 In a competitive London independent landscape, this school suits families seeking a nurturing, specialist-led start with strong academic foundations, particularly those already connected to the North Bridge House network or interested in the Alleyn's brand.
 The transition represents both opportunity and uncertainty, making it crucial for prospective parents to clarify admissions, fees and curriculum details with the incoming Alleyn's Hampstead team.

-The school offers a well-regarded independent early years education in Hampstead, with specialist teaching from age 2, high staff-to-pupil ratios, and strong Key Stage 1 outcomes (97.5% of pupils at or above expected standards).
+The school offers a well-regarded independent early years education in Hampstead, with specialist teaching from age 2 and high staff-to-pupil ratios.
 The 2025 ISI inspection found it to be "a welcoming and happy place" with effective leadership.
-It transitions to Alleyn's Hampstead in September 2026, bringing access to the Alleyn's curriculum and planned facility investment.
-Families value the nurturing ethos, Victorian campuses, and progression routes to top London prep and senior schools.
+Families value the nurturing ethos, Victorian campuses, and progression routes to prep and senior schools, while current performance, transition and admissions details should be confirmed directly with the school.

 The school serves children aged 2 to 7 across two Hampstead campuses.
 The Nursery School (Fitzjohn's Road) caters for ages 2 to 4, while the Pre-Prep School (Netherhall Gardens) serves ages 4 to 7 (Reception to Year 2).
 Children transition between the two sites at age 4, creating a continuous early years provision.